 Sandwich Sponge

-Once cooled, use a cake leveller to torte 1.5-2cm thick layers evenly.
-Wrap in cling film and chill in the fridge or freezer till you need to assemble.
-They need to be chilled till they are firm for assembling.
-You can make the sponges in advance of your event - check the recipes for more storage guidelines.
+Once cooled, use a leveller to slice 1.5–2cm layers evenly.
+Wrap in cling film and chill in the fridge or freezer until firm.
+You can make the sponges ahead — check individual recipes for storage tips.

 Buttercream Filling